orbitjs/orbit/README.md

   // Planet added - Jupiter (id: 12345)
 ```

-In this example, we've created three separate stores and connected them with
+In this example, we've created three separate sources and connected them with
 transform connectors that are *blocking*.
 In other words, the promise returned
 from an action won't be fulfilled until every event listener that engages with
 it (by returning a promise) has been fulfilled.

-In this case, we're adding a record to the memory store, which the connectors
+In this case, we're adding a record to the memory source, which the connectors
-help duplicate in both the REST store and local storage.
-The REST store returns
+help duplicate in both the REST source and local storage.
+The REST source returns
-an `id` from the server, which is then propagated back to the memory store and
+an `id` from the server, which is then propagated back to the memory source and
-then the local store.
+then the local storage source.

-Note that we could also connect the stores with *non-blocking* connectors with
+Note that we could also connect the sources with *non-blocking* connectors with
 the `blocking: false` option:

 ```javascript